HOME >>

 Wear safety glasses.

-If using ether from a container that has been open for some time, test the liquid for the presence of peroxides before use.
+If using ether from a container that has been open for some time,

 Store under an inert atmosphere.